yash97/library_new/README.md

 USE CASES:

-If the book is available, proceed to check out:
+If the book is available, the student can proceed to check out.
 If the book is in Special Collection list, Librarian's approval list is required and student has to wait.
-Otherwise, add the book to student's checked out list If the book is unavailable or the student has checked out N books already, student is informed that the book is unavailable or max limit reached.
+Otherwise, the book is added to student's checked out list If the book is unavailable or the student has checked out N books already, student is informed that the book is unavailable or max limit reached.
 A book hold request is created if the student wants to continue requesting.
 Number of hold requests is visible to every user

-If there is no hold request for a book, the book is returned and the available count of the book is increased If there is a pending hold request, the hold request is approved and the book is added to the checked out list of the requested student and a mail is sent  to the student that the book is checked out.
+If there is no hold request for a book, the book is returned and the available count of the book is increased.
+If there is a pending hold request, the hold request is approved and the book is added to the checked out list of the requested student and a mail is sent to the student that the book is checked out.